Case Study 5: ScreenVault Studios - Worked Solution

 The most critical design challenge.
 Content licensing involves overlapping dimensions: one title licensed to multiple partners across different territories, time windows, platform types, and exclusivity levels.
 A flat Opportunity model cannot represent this.

 Rejected: Modeling rights as Opportunity Products.
 Products lack the multi-dimensional constraint logic needed, and conflating rights with the deal pipeline makes reporting unreliable.
+Also rejected: modeling Content Right as a lookup-only junction, because lookup-only would lose the cascade-delete safety and the automatic sharing inheritance from Account that the partner portal design depends on.

-Decision 2: Snowflake Integration via Data Cloud (D5)
+Decision 2: Snowflake Integration via Data 360 (D5)

-How it works: Data Cloud maps Snowflake tables (viewer profiles, content performance, engagement scores) as data lake objects.
+How it works: Data 360 maps Snowflake tables (viewer profiles, content performance, engagement scores) as data lake objects.
 Calculated insights generate subscriber-level churn scores and engagement segments.
 These scores are accessible in Salesforce via related lists and flow-based automation (e.g., create a case when churn score exceeds threshold).

 Decision 3: Marketing Cloud Timing and Architecture (D4/D5)